-5.1.3 Comal Springs Surface Water Passive Sampling
+5.1.4 Comal Springs Surface Water Passive Sampling

-PDSs were installed in the Comal Springs system in February, April, June, August, October, and December 2017.
-The sampler for HCS460 in April and June 2017 showed signs of human tampering and was not analyzed.
-Any changes to deployment locations or non-recovered samplers are discussed in Appendix C.
+PDSs were installed in the Comal Springs system in February, April, June, August, October, and December 2019.
+Any changes to deployment locations or non-recovered samplers are discussed in Appendix B. Figures 5-9 show conductivity and discharge for each PDS deployment period.